libretro/docs/docs/library/beetledc.md

-# Sega Dreamcast (Reicast)
+# Sega Dreamcast (Beetle DC)

 ## Contribute to this documentation

-In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/reicast.md).
+In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/beetledc.md).
 Changes are proposed using "Pull Requests."

 ## Background

-Reicast is a multi-platform Sega Dreamcast emulator.
+Beetle DC is a multi-platform Sega Dreamcast emulator.

 ### Why use this core?